kimberli/mturk-template/README.md

 Fill out the 4 functions: `loadTasks`, `showTask`, `collectData`, and `validateTask`.
 These define behavior for loading initial data, displaying a task, storing data from a task, and validating a task.

 ### Setting up the MTurk task
 Edit the `hitCreation` fields in `config.json`.
-Use `script/create_hit.rb` to create a HIT.
-Make sure to edit the HIT for submitting to live or sandbox.
+Use `script/create_hit.py` to create a HIT.
+Make sure to edit the config for submitting to live or sandbox.

 ### Screenshots
 Here's a demo of the task interface: